trickest/trickest-cli/README.md

 When using the **output** command,  trickest-cli will keep the local directory/file structure the same as on the platform.
 All your spaces and projects will become directories with the appropriate outputs.

 ## Store
-[Trickest Store](https://trickest.io/dashboard/store) is a collection of all public tools, Trickest scripts, and Trickest workflows available on the platform.
-More info can be found at [Trickest workflows repository](https://github.com/trickest/workflows).

 Use the **store** command to get more info about Trickest workflows and public tools available in the [Trickest Store](https://trickest.io/dashboard/store).